Bidsquad-Inteli/bidsquad/README.md

 4. **Carbon Credit Generation on the Blockchain:** Based on the AI assessment, the property's carbon credit potential is generated and recorded on the blockchain.

-5. **Bidding from Certifiers:** The property is now ready to receive bids from carbon credit certifying companies who want to validate the amount of carbon credits generated.
+5. **Bidding from Certifiers:** The property is now ready to receive bids from carbon credit certifying companies.
+These companies make proposals for the payment value of their certification services, indicating their interest in validating the amount of carbon credits generated.

-6. **Auction Closure:** At the end of the auction, the bidding process is closed, and the highest bid wins the right to certify the carbon credits for the property.
+6. **Auction Closure:** At the end of the auction, the bidding process is closed, and the lowest bid wins the right to certify the carbon credits for the property.

 ## Contributing